Mike Denness: Match referee

 Denness was appointed as an ICC match referee in 1996.
 He caused controversy after the Port Elizabeth Test between South Africa and the visiting Indians in 2001-2 when he sanctioned six Indian players, four including Virender Sehwag and Harbhajan Singh for excessive appealing, Sachin Tendulkar for alleged ball-tampering, and the captain Sourav Ganguly for failing to control his players.
 At first, India refused to accept the sanctions and named the players for the following Test match.
 The International Cricket Council responded by stripping the game of Test match status.
 Soon after, both the BCCI and ICC decided to establish a referee committee to verify Denness's conclusions.
 The match referee was heavily criticised for failing to explain his actions at a press conference, thus infuriating the Indian cricket establishment.
 The BCCI later decided to forget the incident on humanitarian grounds, after Denness underwent heart surgery.

 In March 2002, Denness' role as a match referee came to an end, when the ICC rejected his bid for their newly formed Elite Panel of Referees, although he had been put forward by the ECB as a candidate.

 Later life

 Denness became a committee member at Kent, and was chairman of cricket at Kent until he resigned in 2004 over a dispute involving Andrew Symonds.
 He was president of Kent County Cricket Club in 2012–13, Denness was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to sport.

 He published his autobiography, I Declare, in 1977.
-He was an inaugural member of the Scottish Sports Hall of Fame and was a member of the Scottish Cricket Hall of Fame.
+He was an inaugural member of both the Scottish Sports Hall of Fame and Scottish Cricket Hall of Fame.

 He married his childhood sweetheart, Molly, in 1964.
 They had a son and two daughters.
 They were divorced.

 Denness died at the age of 72, on 19 April 2013, after a long battle with cancer.
 He was survived by his partner, Doreen Wadlow, and his three children.